tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 ![PrintScreen](/assets/VTEX/VTEX_15.png)

-{{% alert title="note" color="info"%}}
+{{% alert title="Note" color="info"%}}
 Changes to payment conditions can take up to 10 minutes to apply to the checkout flow.
 {{% /alert %}}

 ## Testing the integration
-Once you have configured the Payment conditions for your payment methods you can test the integration in your store.
-Before moving on, make sure your PaymentsOS account is in `TEST` mode.
+Once you have configured the Payment conditions for your payment methods, it is strongly recommended to test your integration before starting to receive real transactions.
+As a prerequisite, make sure your PaymentsOS account is in `TEST` mode, as well as the _**Environment selector**_ in your _**Gateway affiliation**_.

 1. In the VTEX admin, click _**VISIT STORE**_ at the top panel.